 Carson Quinn, brand ambassador of Iron Balls Gin, thought up the colorful twist.
 So, it's no surprise that Iron Balls makes the base of this Pink Gin Sour.

+- Gin: As mentioned, the spirit in the original recipe by Carson Quinn is Iron Balls.
 The Gin is made from pineapple and coconut wine, distilled and flavored with tropical botanicals like lemon grass, coriander seeds, and Thai basil.

-Besides the bitters, you'll need freshly squeezed lemon juice, simple syrup, and a bit of egg white to create that foamy top.
+- Lemon, syrup, and the foamy top: Besides the bitters, you'll need freshly squeezed lemon juice, simple syrup, and a bit of egg white to create that foamy top.
 That not only adds elegant froth but makes for a smooth mouthfeel.

 How to make a Pink Gin Sour